awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-api.md

 # Api<a name="sam-property-function-api"></a>

 The object describing an `Api` event source type\.
-If an [AWS::Serverless::Api](sam-resource-api.md) resource is defined, the path and method values must correspond to an operation in the OpenApi definition of the API\.
+If an [AWS::Serverless::Api](sam-resource-api.md) resource is defined, the path and method values must correspond to an operation in the OpenAPI definition of the API\.

 If no [AWS::Serverless::Api](sam-resource-api.md) is defined, the function input and output are a representation of the HTTP request and HTTP response\.